 Honestly, I don’t even think that everyone needs a website (and I’ve talked about that before).

-Which group do you fall in?
-Fill out an Application and we’ll discuss — totally free — your needs.
-If I think you need structured help, I’ll tell you what I would do and what I would charge (it varies).
+Fill out an Application and we’ll discuss—totally free—your needs.
+If you need structured help, I’ll tell you what I would do and what I would charge (it varies).
 If there are just a few things easy things to do, I’ll tell you those for free as a thank you.

 Basically, you have three options: